JohnCoene/javascript-for-r/_book/3-27-htmlwidgets-polish.md

 Some JavaScript libraries can be extensive and come with thousands of options that can make the port to R rather bulky.
 Never hesitate to make use of the three dots construct (`...`) to make these accessible yet saving you from having to hard-code thousands of arguments.

-For instance, gio.js accepts a JSON of options to customise the globe further.
+For instance, gio.js accepts a \index{JSON} of options to customise the globe further.
 One could port all of these manually, or allow users to specify those configurations via the three-dot construct.

 ```js
 var configs = {